Mona Lisa: Isleworth Mona Lisa

 A version of the Mona Lisa known as the Isleworth Mona Lisa was first bought by an English nobleman in 1778 and was rediscovered in 1913 by Hugh Blaker, an art connoisseur.
 The painting was presented to the media in 2012 by the Mona Lisa Foundation.
 It is a painting of the same subject as Leonardo da Vinci's Mona Lisa.
 The current scholarly consensus on attribution is unclear.
 Some experts, including Frank Zöllner, Martin Kemp, and Luke Syson denied the attribution to Leonardo; professors such as Salvatore Lorusso, Andrea Natali, and John F Asmus supported it; others like Alessandro Vezzosi and Carlo Pedretti were uncertain.

 Hermitage Mona Lisa

 A version known as the Hermitage Mona Lisa is in the Hermitage Museum and it was made by an unknown 16th-century artist.

 Mona Lisa illusion

-If a person being photographed looks into the camera lens, the image produced provides an illusion that viewers perceive as the subject looking at them, irrespective of the photograph's position.
+If someone being photographed looks into the camera lens, the image provides an illusion that viewers perceive as the subject looking at them, irrespective of the photographer's position.
 It is presumably for this reason that many people, while taking photographs, ask subjects to look at the camera rather than anywhere else.
-In psychology, this is known as the "Mona Lisa illusion", which was named after the famous painting that also presents the same illusion.
+In psychology this is known as the "Mona Lisa illusion" after the painting, as this presents the same illusion.